motion/gloss/README.md

 // note: uses babel-jsx-if
 import React from 'react'
-import ReactDOM from 'react-dom' import gloss, { color as $, Theme, ThemeProvide } from '@mcro/gloss' import Icon from './icon' import Popover from './popover'
+import ReactDOM from 'react-dom' import gloss, { color as $, Theme, ThemeProvide } from 'gloss' import Icon from './icon' import Popover from './popover'